t89/Pinachtsbaum/README.md

 ## Features:
 * Easy, transparent & automatic installation process
-* Mappings: Access each LED by the pcb-number, bei height, quarter & side
+* Mappings: Access each LED by the pcb-number, by height, quarter & side
 * Simple on / off
 * Illuminate with delay, auto-off
 * Dim over time, dim from any value to any value, auto-reversible